lizzy596/Node_Server_Deconstructed/README.md

 **AUTHORIZATION**

- You have a few options for managing complex permission sets.
-Your choices are:
+Authorization concerns which resources to which a given user has access.
+Some options for maintaining user permissions include:

-    -trying to embed them in a cookie or JWT (I.e. the quasi-stateless option).
-In this case you’re not having to look them up every request from a central source.
+* Embed them in a cookie or JWT (essentially stateless).
+You avoid having to look them up every request from a central source.
 However space is limited and a user that has thousands of roles across a multitude of micro service use cases in a large distributed system cannot embed permissions in cookie or JWT.
+Keep in mind htat any permissions kept on a token cannot be revoked for as long as that token is valid.

-    -using a central source.
+* Use a central source.
 Some kind of repository is required to look the permissions based on the user or the user role, but you’re going to need to do it for every request and you’re probably going to want to cache it, and that leads to complexity.

-    -using a sidecar.
+* Use a sidecar.
 This kind of approach is available in container environments such as k8s via DAPR, CERBOS, Orleans.
 Think Service Fabrik.
 This very similar to a cache, but you’ve moved the distribution and management of that distributed cache to the container platform Framework.

-Think about this...
-If a user's permissions are revoked, any permissions kept in the token will live (and can't be revoked) for as long as that token is valid.
-Not the way I'd do it..

-Keep them in a database.

-The backend for frontend(BFF) pattern is emerging as a best practice to solve the issues you're dealing with and it'll provide some nice security guarantees if implemented properly.
-When you possess a user JWT, you would initiate a server side session and issue a same site cookie to identify the user.
-All JWT management is done server side to prevent leakage of sensitive data.
-If you want to sandbox you can add an XSRF token to provide some nice security guarantees.

- The question of JWT (or any signed token) vs any sort of session tracking system is a tradeoff between latency and processing during the request authorization phase.

-    If you use JWT (or, again, any similar signed token approach), you must validate the token everywhere you use it.
-That means you have to share your private key everywhere you validate your token (and share updates whenever you rotate that key), and you must decrypt that token on the server processing the request.

-    If you use sessions, you must validate the session by finding it in a central database everywhere you use it.
-That means you must wait for the database to call for your session data to complete before the request can be validated and depending on your scale that may necessitate expensive shared memory systems (redis/whatever) to get at the data faster.

-The first is additional CPU processing to avoid the latency when calling the database.
-The second is allowing the latency calling the database to avoid additional CPU processing.

-I am just gonna leave this here because I found this information quite hard to come by.
-I know it doesn't directly address the question.

 Sessions are good for managing authorization and as an added extra, unlike JWT, provide the ability to revoke the token or cookies priveledges at any given time.
 It's also easy to find session management frameworks that also provide some OpenID or OAuth functionality however sessions require more maintenance.

-JWTs are light and very easy to consume within your app and as of recently are my go-to choice.

-If you are going to go with some form of token:

-Tokens are perfectly fine to be stored within mobile device storage as IOS and Android both provide decent secure storage out of the box (this may not be something that concerns you).

-If you are planning to run your app via web browser the question of where to store your token arises.
-Session storage?
-Cookies?

-Most of the answers on this are outdated so let me give it a shot.
 In 2021 they introduced SameSite Lax/Strict into cookies.
 Using the same site, HTTP only, and secure options on your cookie.
 Will provide safety from XSS AND CSRF attacks.

  You should almost always use sessions, because sessions can be revoked, JWTs (or any other type of stateless auth) cannot.

 As for scaling, pretty much most systems will not reach the point where the session lookup is the biggest bottleneck in the system.

-You’re comparing apples and oranges, when you likely need both.
-JWT’s should not be used in the way most of you are implying and are the industry standard for easily authenticating and authorizing user claims in a secure format.
+ JWT’s are the industry standard for easily authenticating and authorizing user claims in a secure format.
 Sessions, cookies, and other similar temporary storage are for exactly that - temporary build up of user information, interactions, and other data that either you want to persist temporarily to reduce calls or for building up to persist to a db later on.

 Session for any app that needs real security.